Dalum, Alberta

-Dalum is an unincorporated community in Alberta, Canada.
-It is situated 15 kilometres south of Drumheller at the intersection of Highway 569 and Highway 56, at an elevation of 875 m.
+Dalum is a hamlet in Alberta, Canada that is under the jurisdiction of Wheatland County.
+It is 15 km south of Drumheller at the intersection of Highway 569 and Highway 56, at an elevation of 875 m.
 It was established by a Danish group called the Dansk Folkesamfund.

-The settlement is located in census division No. 5 and in the federal riding of Crowfoot.
-It is administered by Wheatland County.
+The hamlet is located in census division No. 5 and in the federal riding of Crowfoot.

 The community is home to the Bethlehem Lutheran Church of Dalum.
-The Drumheller/Ostergard's Airport is located immediately south-east of the community.
+The Drumheller/Ostergard's Airport is immediately southeast of the community.

 History

 "Dansk Folkesamfund" was started in 1887 by Pastor F.L.
 Grundtvig, who at the time was the pastor of the Danish Lutheran Church in Clinton, Iowa.
 He was the son of the late Bishop N.F.S.
 Grundtvig, well-known Danish hymn-writer and church leader in Denmark.

 "Dansk Folkesamfund" had been organized, under the leadership of F.L.
 Grundtvig, by men and women from various Danish communities' with the aim of strengthening the cultural heritage of Danish-American immigrants here on the North American Continent.

 Local branches of "D.F." were started in the various Danish settlements, and these would have regular meetings with a program of lectures, song and fellowship; many established Danish libraries or Reading Clubs (Læsekredse), where good Danish books would circulate amongst the members of same.

 D.F. also took the initiative to have a Danish-American Song book published, known as "Sangbog for Det Danske Folk i Amerika".
 Later a music edition was published and used extensively in all our Danish communities.
 This Danish songbook continued to find great favor in Danish communities, and was re-edited several times, finally coming out in the sixth edition in 1949.

 In 1894 D.F. sponsored the beginning of a Danish-American colony in Texas, and gave it the name of "Danevang."
 In 1905, a similar colony was started in Askov, Minnesota.
 Both colonies have developed into large Danish settlements.